-We are preparing for a planned IND submission for our CD38-SADA as the second SADA construct and anticipate IND submission in 2023.
-This trial would be a first in human, dose-escalation, open-label, single-arm, multicenter trial (Study 1201) investigating the safety and tolerability of the CD38 SADA: 177Lu-DOTA Drug Complex in Relapsed or Refractory non-Hodgkin Lymphoma.
-We currently expect that the trial is will be conducted at sites in the United States assuming the IND is cleared.
+In October 2023, the IND for our CD38-SADA, our second SADA construct was cleared by the FDA.
+This trial is a first in human, dose-escalation, open-label, single-arm, multi-center trial (Study 1201) investigating the safety and tolerability of the CD38-SADA: 177 Lu-DOTA Drug Complex in Relapsed or Refractory non-Hodgkin Lymphoma.
+We currently expect that the trial will be conducted at sites in the United States and start enrolling patient in the second quarter of 2024.